Second Opinions About Chronic Pain Treatment

 3 Reasons to Get A Second Opinion:

-1) Confirm the Diagnosis – a 2011 study revealed that 47% of physicians surveyed have found diagnostic errors occurring in their practice at least monthly.
-The same study found that 64% of the doctors said that up to ten percent of the misdiagnosis have directly resulted in patient harm(1).
+1) Confirm the Diagnosis – a 2011 study revealed that 47 percent of physicians surveyed have found diagnostic errors occurring in their practice at least monthly.
+The same study found that 64 percent of the doctors said that up to 10 percent of the misdiagnosis have directly resulted in patient harm(1).

 Diagnosing a medical condition is part art and part science.
 It’s not as simple as inputting the symptoms into a computer to get the correct answer.
 There’s an art to asking the right questions and then using experience and judgment to determine the proper diagnosis.
 But even then, there are times when the best doctors can look at the same medical file and diagnose two different conditions, with two very different courses of treatment.